-Coming out of the "Second Great Awakening" in the early 1800s, the Stone-Campbell Restoration Movement was founded on two basic ideals: the unity of all true Christians ("one body and one spirit"), and the return to pristine Christianity in both doctrine and practice.
-Both goals are essential for Christians to truly "worship God in spirit and in truth."
-At various times in the history of the movement these two goals have been in tension.
-Some in the movement focused almost exclusively on perceived purity of doctrine at the expense of unity, while others focused so much on unity that doctrine became unimportant.
-However, the movement has also been known for a series of slogans which were originally intended as guard-rails to keep equilibrium between both essential goals:
+Coming out of the "Second Great Awakening" in the early 1800s, the Stone-Campbell Restoration Movement was founded on two basic ideals: the unity of all true Christians as "one body and one spirit" which was the emphasis of the Barton W. Stone branch (Christians), and the return to pristine Christianity in both doctrine and practice which was the the emphasis of the Thomas and Alexander Campbell branch (Disciples).
+Both goals are essential for Christians to truly "worship God in spirit (unity) and in truth (correct doctrine)."
+Throughout the history of the Restoration Movement these two goals have always been in tension.
+There can be no real unity "between light and darkness" (2 Cor.
+6:14-18).
+Yet, there are many things where Christians differ in their interpretations of Scripture which should not affect unity and fellowship.
+Unfortunately, some in the movement focused almost exclusively on perceived purity of doctrine (in some cases very unimportant practices) at the expense of unity.
+Others focused so much on unity that doctrine became unimportant and obedience to Christ's commands became open to reinterpretation depending upon contemporary culture.

 I. "No creed but Christ, no book but the Bible."